nickibeaks/btc-scrna-training/material/docs/dimensionality-clustering.md

 ![Image caption](figures/boxplot-rogue.png){align=center}

 The ROGUE score can also provide insights regarding data quality.
 For example, samples with a low average ROGUE score may contain a higher proportion of doublets.

+### 3. Exercise: Playing around with multiple paremeters

+!!! note "Question"

+    What would happen if we changed the features and the resolution threshold?

 ---